Service type-LoadBalancer Network Load Balancer with Security Group

 Overview

-Note: The BYO SG (user-provided security groups) annotations (
+Note 1: The BYO SG (user-provided security groups) annotation

 Configuration